MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **DownloadSucceeded -** True if the pipeline successfully downloaded an Office update, false if not.

-  - **ErrorCode -** The code of last error that occurred in the Click-to-Run Repoman pipeline.
+  - **ErrorCode -** The code of the last error that occurred in the Click-to-Run Repoman pipeline.

-  - **ErrorDetails -**  The message of last error that occurred in the Click-to-Run Repoman pipeline.
+  - **ErrorDetails -**  Additional error details of the last error that occurred in the Click-to-Run Repoman pipeline.

-  - **ErrorMessage -** The message of last error that occurred in the Click-to-Run Repoman pipeline.
+  - **ErrorMessage -** The message of the last error that occurred in the Click-to-Run Repoman pipeline.

   - **OpenStreamSessionSucceeded -** True if the pipeline successfully creates a session for streaming an Office update, false if not.